ubsuny/QiskitNature_EnergyLevels/README.md

 ### I. The Hartree-Fock initial state

 The platform we use in this project, Qiskit Nature, is interfaced with different classical codes, which are able to find the HF solutions.
-Interfacing between Qiskit Nature and the following codes is already available: "Gaussian", "Psi4", "PyQuante" and "PySCF".
+Interfacing between Qiskit Nature and the following codes is already available: "Gaussian", "Psi4", "PyQuante" and "PySCF"[[8]](https://qiskit.org/documentation/nature/tutorials/01_electronic_structure.html).
 In the following I will set up a PySCF driver for the hydrogen molecule at equilibrium bond length (0.735 angstrom) in the singlet state and with no charge.

 ```python
 #We have to first install the linting tools in Jupyter notebook